Did you ever wonder where the pastime of cultivating tropical plants came from?

 Of course, there are those tropical plants that for some reason just don’t survive for me.

-For example, Passifloria is almost impossible for me to grow, and Chocolate Trees too.
+For example, Passiflora is almost impossible for me to grow as a beginner, and Theobroma cacao also known as the chocolate tree.

-My Heliconias are alive, but they just don’t seem to grow much.
+My Heliconia plants are alive, but they just don’t seem to grow much.

-As for Pineapples, well, I’m on plant # 3 and it doesn’t look real good.
+As for growing Pineapples, well, I’m on plant # 3 and it doesn’t look real good.

 I guess some plants just require less work than others, and for those that require constant attention and exact enviroments to flourish, well, those aren’t for me, but they may be for you.